 I found when rolling out the sweet potato gnocchi it was better to deal with smaller amounts of the batter at a time.
 Rolling small rope-like pieces makes the dough easier to manage.
 There is no race to get all the gnocchi in the pot at the same time, so you can take your time and go slowly, to make sure this gnocchi is a success.

 If you don’t have a gnocchi board like me, I would say the best part of this process is getting to press your fork down on the gnocchi to form those impressionable little lines.
 It’s definitely not the most important step in the making of your own gnocchi but it’s maybe the most satisfying.
 You’ll have to let me know if you agree!

-I knew when I was creating this dish that it would have one down side to it… It would NEVER be Picky Husband Approved.
+I knew when I was creating this dish that it would have one downside to it… It would NEVER be Picky Husband Approved.
 That is because my dear husband HATES (all caps are necessary) sweet potatoes.
 Whether it’s the texture or flavours he’s just a big hater.
-BUT we have the tomato sauce that I’ve paired with this gnocchi on pasta at least twice a month and he loves the sauce.
+BUT we have the tomato sauce that I’ve paired with this gluten free gnocchi on pasta at least twice a month and he loves the sauce.
 So if there are some sweet potato haters in your life, just make this yum sauce with pasta and you’ll be good to go!

+Most gnocchi at restaurants isn’t gluten free.
+But that is the beauty of cooking from home, this time around it is gluten free and vegan!
 The gnocchi ends up being crisp on the outside and soft on the inside.
 Paired with this homemade tomato sauce, you might just end up licking your bowl at the end- no judgment from me!

 gluten free gnocchi